splunk/ponydocs/INSTALL.md

 ### 1) Configure Apache.

 The following is an example Apache configuration that assumes MediaWiki is installed in the docroot.
-If MediaWiki is installed in a sub-directory of the docroot, modify the configuration accordingly.
+If MediaWiki is installed in a subdirectory of the docroot, modify the configuration accordingly.

  ```
  ################# START SAMPLE APACHE CONFIGURATION #################